MSW Course Offerings & Descriptions

 • SWK508 Maltreatment in the Family: Social Work Practice

-This one-credit elective course is designed to help the advanced-year graduate student in social work who is interested in direct practice with families toward a fuller understanding of the applications of specialized methods of intervention related to abuse in the family context with a broad array of families.
-It builds on knowledge of families in the social environment as considered in SWK500 as well as knowledge related to generalist social work practice.
-1 S.H., 1 C.H.
+This one-credit elective course helps advanced-year graduate students in social work who are interested in direct practice with families.
+Students will understand the applications of specialized methods of intervention related to abuse in the family context.

 • SWK516 Social Work in Health Care